ejohansson13/audio-to-image/README.md

 # audio-to-image

 Overview of project:
 This repository provides an audio-to-image synthesis pipeline through a Bash script by utilizing multiple open-source libraries: FFmpeg, Whisper, and Stable Diffusion to create a Bash pipeline for audio-to-image synthesis.
 Users can select a time window within which they propose an image prompt, after which a 512x512 image will be output.
 This repository is currently compatible with MacOS but alternative technologies exist for Windows and Linux.
 The modular build allows for plug-and-play functionality with OS-specific technologies.
-Total memory of all provided technologies: XGB

 At each stage are instructions on installing the technologies and a brief overview of their functional modularity.
 If you're not interested, feel free to skip to the shortcut section and read about how shortcut_install.sh can install all the technologies for you.